TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 5. Correct the request body by replacing "The curiousity" with "The curiosity", and send the request again.
     * The expected response is "200 OK" with the generated ID in the response body.
 6. View the new book in the database or in browser.
 Check that the inserted book has the automatically generated three-digit Code with prefix "B" (by **AutoCode** concept for pattern "B+++").

+## Read next

+Add new features to you application with following tutorial articles:

+1. How to create a data model: [Data model and relationships](Data-model-and-relationships)
+2. Add simple features to your application: [Implementing simple business rules](Implementing-simple-business-rules)